LDAP Authentication/SSO

 policies are applicable when aliases may be present in the search base object itself (AUTH_LDAP_SEARCH_BASE_DN

 ).
-Conversely, if aliases are present in subordinates of the search base object, usealways
+Conversly, if aliases are present in subordinates of the serach base object, usealways

 orsearch